Danack/FunctionTypes/autoloader_improvements.md

 ```

 And we execute the file app.php.
 When the engine compiles the function 'foo' it can't tell of 'Compass' is a class type, function type, or enum type.
+Because of that the